 LendUp’s interest rates vary depending on the state, loan amount and loan duration.
 See LendUp’s profile for the latest rates and terms.

 LendUp is a direct lender, not a middleman so that it can provide borrowers with an instant decision on loan approval.
 No need to wait for hours or days on approval or denial of credit.
 The online application form only takes as few as 5 minutes to complete.

 There are no hidden fees and, unlike most payday lenders, there are no rollovers to worry about.

 What Is LendUp’s Application Process Like?

 LendUp’s application process is easy to complete and entirely automated.
-Borrowers get an immediate decision once they complete the application.
-This section will review the six steps that need to be completed in order to qualify for a LendUp loan.
+Borrowers get an immediate decision once they fill out the application.
+This section will review the six steps that need to be completed to qualify for a LendUp loan.

 1. Select The Loan Amount And Repayment Period

 LendUp has a sliding bar you can use to choose the amount you want to borrow and a slide bar to determine the term of the payday loan.
 As you make your choices, LendUp instantly provides the equivalent APR and total loan cost.

 You will need an email address, a password, and agree to LendUp’s terms of service.